DigitalPhonetics/IMS-Toucan/README.md

 multi-speaker FastSpeech 2 with MelGAN trained on [LibriTTS](https://research.google/tools/datasets/libri-tts/) using this toolkit.
 Fans of the videogame Portal may recognize who was used as the reference speaker for this utterance.

-## Embrace Redundancy

-While it is a bad practice to have redundancy in regular code, and as much as possible should be abstracted and parameterized, my experiences in creating this toolkit and working with other toolkits led me to believe that sometimes redundancy is not only ok, it is actually very convenient.
-While it does make it more difficult to change things, it also makes it also more difficult to break things and cause legacy problems.

 ---

-## Working with this Toolkit

-The standard way of working with this toolkit is to make your own fork of it, so you can change as much of the code as you like and fully adapt it to your needs.
-Making pipelines to train models on new datasets, even in new languages, requires absolutely minimal new code and you can take the existing code for such models as reference/template.

 ## Installation